 The Ridgid 7″ saw will cut 1 and 1/4 inches of tiling material.

 Best of all, the miter guide on this tool has a lifting handle rather than a cranking handle and is made of die cast aluminum, not plastic.
 You won’t have any flexing or bowing as you work through long cuts.

 Kobalt vs Ridgid Tile Saw

-These to competitors listed above are top notch table saws that any homeowner could want.
-Still there is one that out ranks the other.
-See reviews above.
+These to competitors listed above are top-notch table saws that any homeowner could want.
+Still, there is one that outranks the other.
+See the reviews above.

 The best wet tile saw for DIY is the one that fits your budget, project requirements and storage capabilities.
 Weight is also a critical factor; you need to be able to move your saw to a place where you can clean it, because tile sludge can turn to tile goo quickly.

 Hosing out the tool is critical.
 Small, inexpensive saws can be a great way to start.
 When you’re ready for a larger tool, you’ll know.